Archarithms/javascript-interview/README.md

 2. Write the function in `src/index.js`

-3. Ensure all unit tests run successfully with: `yarn test` or `npm run test`
+3. Ensure all unit tests run successfully with: `npm run test`

 4. Push your feature branch and submit a pull request